 You drive into this simple small town and realize that the history, specifically its ties to Ole Miss and the foundation of this great nation, is something that must be addressed and appreciated.

-It is the town where Dickie Scruggs, a former lawyer and current non-profit president in Oxford, took down Big Tobacco at the local courthouse.
+It is the town where Dickie Scruggs, a former lawyer and current non-profit president in Oxford, took on historical litigation at the local courthouse.

 It is in this town where the first female full-time referee in the NFL, Sarah Thomas, began her tenure as a football referee.